-Clinical Classifications Software (CCS) DXCCS1 - DXCCS25 Clinical Classifications Software (CCS) category for all diagnoses for NIS beginning in 1998.
-Beginning in 2009, the diagnosis array was increased from 15 to 25. category E_CCS1 - E_CCS4 CCS category for the external cause of injury and poisoning codes PRCCS1 - PRCCS15 CCS category for all procedures for NIS beginning in 1998 Number of chronic conditions NCHRONIC Count of chronic conditions in the diagnosis vector Operating room procedure indicator ORPROC Major operating room procedure indicator for the record: (0) no major operating room procedure, (1) major operating room procedure Neonatal/ maternal flag NEOMAT Assigned from diagnoses and procedure codes: (0) not maternal or neonatal, (1) maternal diagnosis or procedure, (2) neonatal diagnosis, (3) maternal and neonatal on same record Indicates in- hospital birth HOSPBRTH Indicator that discharge record includes diagnosis of birth that occurred in the hospital: (0) Not an in-hospital birth, (1) In-hospital birth Total charges TOTCHG Total charges, edited Length of stay LOS Length of stay, edited
+Clinical Classifications Software (CCS) category DXCCS1 - DXCCS30 Clinical Classifications Software (CCS) category for all diagnoses for NIS beginning in 1998.
+The number of diagnoses and associated data elements was increased from 15 to 25 beginning with 2009 data, and from 25 to 30 beginning with 2014 data.
+E_CCS1 - E_CCS4 CCS category for the external cause of injury and poisoning codes PRCCS1 - PRCCS15 CCS category for all procedures for NIS beginning in 1998 Number of chronic conditions NCHRONIC Count of chronic conditions in the diagnosis vector Operating room procedure indicator ORPROC Major operating room procedure indicator for the record: (0) no major operating room procedure, (1) major operating room procedure